-Oklahoma’s corporate income tax Money received by a government entity.... has declined in importance.
+Oklahoma’s corporate income tax revenue has declined in importance.
 This specialized form of income tax applies only to corporations, not individuals or other forms of business.
 As with the individual income tax, only the state can collect a corporate income tax in Oklahoma The tax generated two percent of total tax revenue in 2016.

 Advantages of a corporate income tax are:

 - it collects direct tax payments from businesses, which benefit from tax-financed services like roads, schools, and public safety; and

 - since most owners and customers of corporations are located out of state, it exports some of the tax burden across the country and the world.